Drug Evaluation Committee 2013-48 External Members in the Roster of Members of Contractor Clinical Trial Review Committees

 Question 1

-Is it necessary to obtain a "Nomination Form and Roster of Members of the Clinical Trial Review Committee" that specifies our hospital as the site of the study and the committee member categories that indicate whether or not they have an interest in our hospital?
+Is it necessary to obtain the "Nomination Form and Roster of Members of the Investigator Site Committee," which specifies the categories of the committee members indicating whether or not they have an interest in our hospital?

 Question 2